eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 }
 ```

 This test uses a pattern called _Transform to Identity_, it was coined by my college in his talk [Supercharge your automated tests to fail better](https://www.youtube.com/watch?v=jJRgSy2vVF8).
-The assertion is made simple, both while reading and it is expresive when failing, win-win.
+The assertion is made simple, both while reading and it is expressive when failing, win-win.

 ## Other considerations